ramon54321/enum_index/README.md

 ### EnumIndex

-EnumIndex provides a small macro which implementes EnumIndexGet, permitting the following:
+EnumIndex provides a small macro which implements EnumIndexGet, permitting the following:

 ```rust
 use enum_index::EnumIndexGet;